Job Title: Supervising Attorney

 Classification & FLSA Status: Full time | Exempt

-Job Summary: The Supervising Attorney will be responsible for supervising the day-to-day operations, personnel, and legal service provision at colleges and universities, CARECEN offices, and other locations as needed.
-The Supervising Attorney works directly under the Managing Attorney and or Legal Director and will assist the Managing Attorney in overseeing the department and other tasks as needed.
-The Supervising Attorney is also responsible for outreach and community education activities, particularly focusing on building and maintaining relationships with California State Universities and other partners and overseeing the work performed at these locations.
+Job Summary: The Supervising Attorney will be responsible for supervising the day-to-day operations, personnel, and legal service provision at CARECEN’s San Bernardino office in the Deportation Defense Unit.
+The Supervising Attorney works directly under the Managing Attorney and with the partnership of the DDU Managing and Supervising Attorney in CARECEN’s Los Angeles office.
+The Supervising Attorney is also responsible for supporting CARECEN’s policy advocacy efforts.

 Job Requirements/Essential Functions